South Carolina governor calls for Confederate flag's removal

 Obama will attend Friday's funeral of Reverend Clementa Pinckney, a state senator and pastor of the historic church, who was one of the nine people killed on Wednesday.

-The debate is not a new one for South Carolina, which raised the flag over the State House in the early 1960s.
-The flag was moved to its current location, on a lower flagpole on the capitol grounds in 2000, a compromise at a time when some were calling for it to be retired.
+The debate is not a new one for South Carolina, which raised the flag over the State House in the early 1960s and moved it to its current location, on a lower flagpole on the capital grounds in 2000, a compromise at a time when some were calling for it to be retired.

 A spokesman for the Sons of Confederate Veterans, a group that honors southern Civil War soldiers, called the move premature.